 At first it feels alien to them, to pull themselves out of the firing line for potential work.
 It doesn’t take long though to see that you are never really in the firing line for the work, it is just noise and wasted effort.
 With focus comes efficiency, a happy workforce, happy clients and a true growth business.

 Embrace the change!”
 Jonathan Harrison

-In short it is around two sentences that says what you, as a company, do.
+In short, it is roughly two sentences long expressing what you, as a company, do.

 Key things to consider:

 We are highly skilled architects!
 We work with large building companies with over 100 employees who build affordable housing.
 We focus on projects within the UK.
 We do this effectively though experience, innovation, contacts and having frameworks we can customise.

 How to get started…